MakerXStudio/node-winston/README.md

 | `omitPaths`      | Paths of fields you wish to omit form logging.
 For example, during local development you may wish to hide values from `defaultMeta`, e.g. user context which would be omitted in every log entry and irrelevent for local dev. |
 | `transports`     | Extra `Transport`s you wish to add to the logger.                                                                                                                                                                              |

-At MakerX we generally use config files to support different logging output between local development and deployed environments:
+At MakerX we generally use config files to control logging output across local development and deployed environments:

 logger.ts